ashishpanjwani/mili-eval/README.md

 Each sample has a **complete note** and a **degraded note** — toggle between them to see scores change visibly across all three tabs.

 ---

-*Built as a PM pitch prototype demonstrating eval ownership for AI-driven financial advisory products.*